Palfore/Pybiosis/README.md

 ## Limitations
 1. Most of this functionality is tested on Windows.
 2. If you get a password prompt from Push2Run, simply recompile until it stops.
+3. The streamdeck compiler supports v5.0.1.14252 of the StreamDeck software.
+Compatibility with the latest version needs to be checked (v6.5.2.19936 at time of writing).
+4. It seems like the CLI fails to forward command line arguments correctly.
+Possibly only when using the entry points `pybiosis` or `bb`.

 ## Future Work
 1. Stream Deck folders cannot be generated programmatically yet, nor is deleting supported.